sdsc-hpc-students/hpc-training-2020/week5/intro_mpi/README.md

 ### TASK 3:  Executing Hybrid Codes
-*  NOTE: TO BE UPDATED for 2020 class:
-* Write a small program to perform a matrix-vector operation and then parallelize the code with OpenMP.
+* Write a small program to perform a matrix-vector operation and then parallelize the code with MPI.
 Solve the exercise invloving the Hilbert matrix described at the end of the presentation slides.